 Construct 2 would shine in a month-long unit focused on game design or in an ongoing year-long project that students did in or out of school.
 Each week could feature one or two lessons on the basics of different game design fundamentals: organizing and managing a project, programming basics, setting variables, setting goals and challenges, creating compelling narratives, etc. Ideally, most of the month would be spent in workshop or studio time, allowing students to play and design (and playfully design) at their own pace.

 Continue reading Show less

 Construct 2 is a great choice for students and teachers who want to get into game design.
-Jumping in from a blank page is pretty daunting, but, luckily, there's a lot of support available.
-The online portal for Construct 2 is good with lots of examples and a comprehensive manual.
+Jumping in from a blank page is pretty daunting, but luckily a lot of support is available.
+The online portal for Construct 2 is good, with lots of examples and a comprehensive manual.
 Official support and an active online forum are there in case anyone gets stuck or needs tips or advice.
-The features for publishing are also stellar: the tool can automatically publish your game across a wide range of platforms.
+The features for publishing are also stellar: The tool can automatically publish your game across a wide range of platforms.
 While users won't learn a lot of code or have the ability to code directly in the tool, the flexible built-in features can help kids learn the principles of coding and design something uniquely their own.

 There aren’t any teacher reviews yet.
 Be the first to review this tool.Write a review